Maple Roasted Brussels Sprouts and Butternut Squash

 - salt and pepper

-- Preheat oven to 375°F. Lightly coat a baking sheet with olive oil or cooking spray.
+- Preheat oven to 400°F. Lightly coat a baking sheet with olive oil or cooking spray.

-- Add the Brussels sprouts and butternut squash to the pan with the reserved bacon grease, add the maple syrup, season with salt and pepper and toss to coat evenly.
-Saute for a couple minutes.
+- Toss the Brussels sprouts and butternut squash with the olive oil or bacon drippings and maple syrup, season with salt and pepper, and toss to coat evenly.